MIT-Emerging-Talent/ET6-practice-code-review/README.md

      Our shared commitment to growth and development empowers each member to contribute and learn from collective experiences, ensuring we work together effectively to achieve success.

+Meet the Team!

+Each member brings something special to the table.

+    Ava: Turning coffee into code ☕➡️💻